metno/weatherapi-docs/_posts/2024-04-19-metalerts.md

-Finally, we would like to apologize for the intermittent service disruptions on 10 April between 14 and 16 UTC, which was caused by a malfunctioning spine switch causing one of the filservers to be unresponsive.
+Finally, we would like to apologize for the intermittent service disruptions on 10 April between 14 and 16 UTC, which was caused by a malfunctioning spine switch causing one of the file servers to be unresponsive.
 We're not sure if this was noticable for external users, but the graphs show some dropouts.